Ancient Egyptian technology: Paper, writing and libraries

 The word paper comes from the Greek term for the ancient Egyptian writing material called papyrus, which was formed from beaten strips of papyrus plants.
 Papyrus was produced in Egypt as early as 3000 BC and was sold to ancient Greece and Rome.
+Egyptians were the first to use reed pens and Ink which they used to write on papyrus.

+The first mention of writing on Parchment also comes from the Fourth Dynasty of Egypt.
 The establishment of the Library of Alexandria limited the supply of papyrus for others.
 According to the Roman historian Pliny the Elder (Natural History records, xiii.21), as a result of this, parchment was invented under the patronage of Eumenes II of Pergamon to build his rival library at Pergamon.
 However, this is a myth; parchment had been in use in Anatolia and elsewhere long before the rise of Pergamon.

 Egyptian hieroglyphs, a phonetic writing system, served as the basis for the Phoenician alphabet from which later alphabets, such as Hebrew, Greek, and Latin were derived.
 With this ability, writing and record-keeping, the Egyptians developed one of the – if not the – first decimal system.